 OFF THE BIKE (Or On)

 EDITOR’S CHOICE – Outdoor Research Face Mask Kit: If you’ve gotta live the mask life, you might as well do it with a mask that is comfortable, easy to put on, and effective.
 This isn’t something OR sent me, but something I bought with my own money.
 Actually, I bought two since I’m always leaving the house without one.
-The OR masks have adjustable ear pieces that allow you to cinch down on just the top or just the bottom, or both parts of the loop.
+The OR masks have adjustable earpieces that allow you to cinch down on just the top or just the bottom or both parts of the loop.
 That allows you to get a really snug, yet comfortable fit, and with the adjustable metal nose wire, you can get a conforming fit that will also prevent your glasses from fogging.
-I can’t speak for everyone since this is offered in one size (one for adults, another one for kids or small faces), but for me, the mask fit very well.
+I can’t speak for everyone since this is offered in one size (one for adults, another one for kids, or small faces), but for me, the mask fits very well.

-The outside fabric is treated with HEIQ V-BLOCK which provides an anti-microbial property which won’t protect you from COVID, but it will prevent your coffee breath from eventually breaking down the material.
-Inside, there’s an ASTM approved replaceable filter that has been certified to filter out more than 95% of viruses, bacteria, and particles, meaning if you get a tight fit around your face, the mask should be more effective than many other options.
+The outside fabric is treated with HEIQ V-BLOCK which provides an anti-microbial property that won’t protect you from COVID but will prevent your coffee breath from eventually breaking down the material.
+Inside, there’s an ASTM-approved replaceable filter that has been certified to filter out more than 95% of viruses, bacteria, and particles, meaning if you get a tight fit around your face, the mask should be more effective than many other options.
 Each mask comes with three replaceable filter inserts and a protective pouch for $20, with additional replaceable filters available for purchase.
 OR also offers an Adrenaline Sports Face Mask Kit which is still fitted with the replaceable filters, but the external fabric is designed to be more breathable for use while exercising.